munaciella/vsCode-portfolio/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+---

+## Project Structure
+-	Components:

+All VSCode-related components can be found in the components folder.

+-	Pages:
-All VSCode related components can be found in the `components` folder.
-To change the content of the portfolio, check out the `pages` folder.
-To add or remove pages, modify `components/Sidebar.jsx` and `components/Tabsbar.jsx`.
+The content of the portfolio is managed in the pages folder.
+To add or remove pages, modify components/Sidebar.jsx and components/Tabsbar.jsx.